oracle/free/README.md

 Also, if you are looking for a list of all the open source projects that Oracle contributes to, check out [opensource.oracle.com](https://opensource.oracle.com).

-And make sure you also head over to [developer.oracle.com/free](https://developer.oracle.com/free) for additional great free developer resoruces from Oracle.
+And make sure you also head over to [developer.oracle.com/free](https://developer.oracle.com/free) for additional great free developer resources from Oracle.

 Table of Contents
 =================